-The subject of my last post, Bruce Springsteen, set out to write a song about the demolition of the old Giants Stadium.
+With Wrecking Ball, Bruce Springsteen set out to write a song about the demolition of the old Giants Stadium.
 He instead came up with an anthem about fighting back hard times and the ultimate decay of our lives.

 In the song, the lyrics ring out “When your game has been decided, and you’re burning the clock down…”

 Folks, life is short.
 The game has nearly been decided.
 Our clock is burning down.
 It’s hard to take action on the truly important because of the all of the little things that need to be done.
 As my cousin once said, “Life gets in the way.”

 Make a point to push it out of the way.

 Decades from now, none of us will be here.
 No one will remember, and no one will care whether you lived your life just paying the bills and watching reality television, or if you chased down your own version of the immigrant dream.

 Historical greats of the past are now a blip on the radar screen, profiled in only books and memories.
 Unless you cure cancer or eradicate poverty, you will be too.
 So what’s stopping you?